osrf/gazebo_tutorials/actor/tutorial.md

 > **Tip**: Physics-engine-based sensors would require collsion information, read more about sensors [here](is there any material on this?).

+The tutorial begins explaining how to create open-loop trajectories, and afterwards how to create closed-loop trajectories which can make use of feedback from the surrounding environment to plan their trajectories.

 # Actors in Gazebo

 In Gazebo, an animated model is called an `actor`.
 Actors extend models adding